arjneel/Pokemon-Pack-Simulator-V1/README.md

 # Features

-Opening Pitch Black Pokemon packs
+Opening Pitch Black Pokemon packs.

-Selling cards
+Selling cards.

-Battling an opponent
+Battling an opponent.

 Saving your data with a log in.